atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 P fjlf j. ' ' -
 111#
 I II
-J jil I ■ You do ?'■ — Upon' 'my word Aotir
+J jil I ■ You do ?'■ --Upon' 'my word Aotir
 1 III! " • ■ '
-ill demand is a very modest one. — But,
+ill demand is a very modest one. --But,
 III I let me tell you, ’■fdnriy, 'you'wiir be
 Ijil mirch ' hstppieri with young Lew i i‘ 1 ^ ^